 FAQ on COVID-19

-The COVID-19 pandemic is creating unique circumstances and working conditions.
-Here are answers to frequently asked questions related to the Beckman Institute.
+Here are answers to frequently asked questions related to the Beckman Institute and COVID-19.
 This page will be updated frequently.
 View the campus COVID-19 website to stay up-to-date on campuswide issues.

 Am I required to be vaccinated for COVID-19?

-For the Fall 2021 semester, campus is requiring that all students, faculty, and staff who are able to do so will be fully vaccinated (defined as 14 days after the final dose) with a university-accepted vaccine.
+All students, faculty, and staff who are able to do so will be fully vaccinated and boosted with a university-accepted vaccine.

 All up-to-date information about COVID-19 vaccines is being posted on the campus webpage.